 Following the pretraining phase, participants were given four test trials—either the two BB experimental trials and 2 BB control trials or two ISO experimental trials and 2 ISO control trials—in counterbalanced order using a Latin square.
 Differently colored objects were used across all trials to prevent carryover effects.

 The two BB main trials began with three differently colored objects, which were located above the machine.
 The text, “Look, I have these three toys.
 Let’s find the blickets.
 Watch what happens” appeared above the objects.
 All three objects (i.e., objects A, B, and C) then descended until they contacted and activated the machine.
 At this point, the text, “Look, these also make the machine go!” appeared above the objects.
-The objects then to their starting positions.
+The objects then returned to their starting positions.
 The left- or right-most (counterbalanced) object (i.e., object A) then descended until it contacted and immediately activated the machine.
 The text, “Look, this one makes the machine go!” then appeared above the objects.
 This object then returned to its starting position.
-Children were then asked each object was a blicket.
+Children were then asked whether each object was a blicket.
 Specifically, the text, “Is this one a blicket?” with a downward-facing arrow then appeared above each object, and participants were asked to indicate whether each object was a blicket.
 The first and second BB experimental trials were identical except for the object colors.

 The two BB control trials began with four differently colored objects (i.e., objects A, B, C, and D), which were located above the machine.
-Objects A, B, and C then descended until they contacted and activated the machine.
+Objects A, B, and C then descended until they contacted and activated the machine; object D remained in place while objects A-C descended onto the machine.
 Object D then descended by itself until it contacted and activated the machine.
 The left-right position of object D was counterbalanced.
 Children were then asked whether each object was a blicket.
 The experimental and control trials used the same text.

-Finally, the ISO experimental and control conditions were identical to the BB experimental and control conditions except that objects A (during the ISO main trials) and D (during the ISO control trials) failed to activate the machine (see Table for a schematic).
+Finally, the ISO experimental and control conditions were identical to the BB experimental and control conditions except that objects A (during the ISO main trials) and D (during the ISO control trials) failed to activate the machine (see Table 5 for a schematic).